NickHeiner/list-gh-projects/README.md

 At this point, I felt that I was "going against the grain" of the framework by trying to have side-effects that fed into setting state as part of the component lifecycle.
 I pulled out Redux, and was very quickly able to get things working.
 And I felt that the final code had much better separation of concerns.

+### GitHub API Usage
+I used the GitHub v4 GraphQL API.
+In general, I enjoyed the high degree of flexibility that came with being able to define my own schema for the response type.
+However, if I controlled the backend and were optimizing for this frontend, I'd structure it differently.

+The API implements pagination with an opaque cursor.
+When the client requests a page, the server provides `next` and `previous` cursors.
+The move through the result set, the client uses those cursors on subsequent requests.
+This likely makes sense for GH's internals, but it means that the client can't use a lazy-loading approach where it only requests a subsection of the result set.
+For instance, imagine that the client only shows a scrolling window of 10 items.
+To start, it would show items `0 ...
+10`.
+If the user scrolled rapidly, they could come to a stop on the location for items `53 ...
+63`.
+To render those items, the client would want to request that range specifically.
+However, that's not possible with the opaque cursor approach.
+Instead, the client needs to download the entire result set, and do the filtering client-side.

+My ideal API would be a stream, perhaps delivered over a websocket.
+The client would request a range of the stream, and could render the results one by one as they're available from the server.
+If the user changes the scroll window mid-stream, the client could use the websocket to request a different range.
+Responses that arrived for the original range would be saved client-side for later.

+### CSS-in-JS
+I'm still relatively new to CSS-in-JS, but my experience thus far has been overwhelmingly positive.

 ## Corners I Cut
+### Responsive Design
+### Offline

 ## Things I'd Add If I Had More Time
 ### Tests